Archetypes

 - Amphimon (B)

 Self-handrip to unsuspend and trash sources, I think??
-People have tried to cook with it but see above re: Ghost Game decks are sad.
+People have tried to cook with it, but until literally BT-21, Ghost Game decks were universally sad because they got support that just didn't work.

 - Diarbbitmon (G)